 Then there’s the question of confidence.
 When do you begin to look timid by not pushing back?
 A good rule of thumb is to wait your turn, first give credit to your “challenger,” and then stick to the facts.
 Whether or not you’re in a public setting, office members want to be acknowledged for their intelligence and contributions.

 Being defensive is the natural reaction when your ideas are rejected, but the opposite response is the only way to move forward.
-Agreeing with or at least acknowledging some of the points made by the “opposition," is critical to gaining consensus and moving forward.
+Agreeing with or at least acknowledging some of the points made by the “opposition," is critical to gaining consensus and building trust.
 Ultimately, your ideas can be a win-win through compromise.
 These are the trademarks of the assertive versus the aggressive.

-Work is not meant to be an all-out race for the kill – nor passive and non-participatory.
-By adopting a savvy, assertive work style versus an aggressive one, you can more deftly traverse the proverbial office jungle and attain your career goals.
+Work is not meant to be an all-out race for the kill—nor passive and non-participatory.
+By adopting a savvy, assertive work style versus an aggressive one, you can more deftly traverse the proverbial office jungle and attain your management and career goals.